 - Celebrity makeup artists work with their clients for photo shoots, appearances.
 They don’t publish their work online.
 Most of their self-marketing happens offline, through networking, connections, etc.

 - On the other hand, online makeup gurus generally show how they do their own makeup.
 But they are not professionally trained.
-They cannot give professional advice on the best makeup for different skin tones, or for skin that is not like theirs.
+They cannot give professional advice on what is the best makeup for different skin tones, or for skin that is not like theirs.

 Lisa has a unique talent stack to navigate the ultra-competitive beauty space: